Recognition of Seifert fibered spaces with boundary is in NP: A complete bounded collection of normal vertical annuli

-This is a maximal collection of non-duplicate vertical essential annuli; there is thus a subset of it that is a maximal collection of non-isotopic vertical essential annuli.
-One can compute that $c_{A} < 10^{10^{30}}$.

-If $M$ is $T^2\times I$, then by Proposition~\ref{prop:incompressibleinthickenedtorus} any essential annulus in $T^2\times I$ is $\gamma\times I$ for some essential curve $\gamma$ in $T^2$, and then the complement of this annulus is a solid torus with two parallel annuli as its forbidden region, so there are no further isotopy classes of essential annuli.
+If $M$ is $T^2\times I$, then by Proposition~\ref{prop:incompressibleinthickenedtorus} any essential annulus in $T^2\times I$ is $\gamma\times I$ for some essential curve $\gamma$ in $T^2$, and then the complement of this annulus is a solid torus with two parallel annuli as its forbidden region, so there are no further isotopy classes of disjoint essential annuli.
 If $M$ is $K\ttimes I$, it has a Seifert fibered structure as $S\ttimes S^1$, where $S$ is the M\"obius band.
 An essential annulus is either horizontal or vertical.
 If horizontal, it separates $M$ into two copies of $S\ttimes I$, which are each homeomorphic to a solid torus with a single annulus as their forbidden region so contain no essential annuli that are not isotopic to the one we already cut along.
 If vertical, it cuts $M$ into a single solid torus, with two parallel annuli as its forbidden region, so again there are no further annuli.
-In these cases we took a single fundamental annulus, or double of a fundamental M\"obius band, which is of size at most $2c_F^{|\mathcal{H}|}$ for $c_F = 2^{74+74\cdot 13\cdot 13!}$ by Lemma~\ref{lemma:fundamentalsurfacebound}, which is certainly smaller than bound on $c_A$ we have given. \end{proof}
+In these cases we took a single fundamental annulus, or double of a fundamental M\"obius band, which is of size at most $2c_F^{\norm{\mathcal{H}}}$ for $c_F = 2^{74+74\cdot 13\cdot 13!}$ by Lemma~\ref{lemma:fundamentalsurfacebound}, which is certainly smaller than bound on $c_A$ we have given. \end{proof}

-\begin{lemma} Let $\mathcal{H}$ be a handle structure for an irreducible $\del$-irreducible 3-manifold $M$ that is dual to a triangulation $\mathcal{T}$such that the intersection of each tetrahedron of $\mathcal{T}$ with $\del M$ is connected and contractible.
-Let $F$ be a non-\pns{} incompressible $\del$-incompressible normal surface in $\mathcal{H}$.
-There is a normal surface $F'$ in $\mathcal{T}$ that is isotopic to $F$ such that the weight of $F'$ (that is, its number of intersections with the 1-skeleton) is at most $16|\mathcal{T}|s(F)$. \end{lemma}
+\begin{lemma} Let $\mathcal{T}$ be a triangulation of an irreducible $\del$-irreducible 3-manifold $M$ such that the intersection of each tetrahedron of $\mathcal{T}$ with $\del M$ is connected and contractible.
+Let $\mathcal{H}$ be the handle structure dual to $\mathcal{T}$ as defined in Definition~\ref{defn:dual_handle}.
+Let $F$ be a non-\pns{} incompressible $\del$-incompressible normal surface in $\mathcal{H}$, of size $s(F)$.
+There is a normal surface $F'$ in $\mathcal{T}$ that is isotopic to $F$ such that the edge weight of $F'$ (that is, its number of intersections with the 1-skeleton) is at most $16\norm{\mathcal{T}}s(F)$. \end{lemma}